2016 Award Winner

 Bess Altwerger recently retired from her full-time position as professor of elementary education and graduate reading at Towson University.
 As an adjunct professor, she continues to teach advanced courses in literacy on a part-time basis, and her current activities are devoted to transforming repressive literacy policies, reprofessionalizing teaching, and returning joy to classrooms.
 Learn more about Bess.

-The award recipient is presented a plaque at the Elementary Section Get-Together during the NCTE Annual Convention.
+Award Specifics: The award recipient is presented a plaque at the Elementary Section Get-Together during the NCTE Annual Convention.

 Have questions or comments,